 Volunteering is always a great way to enhance your CV.
 It shows that you like to engage with your local community and shows your future boss that you have the motivation to improve both yourself and the world around you.

 When it comes to volunteering in Germany, your English may come as the biggest advantage.
 Check out the Go Overseas portal, as it offers a number of volunteering opportunities.
 These usually include teaching or community service work.

 Again, make sure to get your visa and residence permit sorted out before you attempt to enter the country.

 Are you tired of lazy holidays and prefer to spend your summers gaining extra experience?
 If you do, there are plenty of offers for summer jobs in Germany listed at Glassdoor.
 If you're coming from an EU country, consider looking at Erasmus Intern where you can find summer internships for students or fresh graduates.

 Of course, if you're not a student, you can always try to look for seasonal jobs.
 The most popular seasonal jobs in Germany include: waiter, field worker, builder, miller, mechanic, and animal farmer.

 Popular cities to work in Germany

 - Berlin, of course.
 This cool international place is a hub for expats in Germany.
-With more than three million citizens, Berlin has no shortage of job opportunities, ranging from flourishing startups, jobs in the creative sector, or branches of various international companies.
+With more than three million citizens, there are plenty of jobs in Berlin, ranging from flourishing startups, to jobs in the creative sector, or branches of various international companies.

 - Munich, with a population of over a million and a half, is a great place for an international job seeker because of the nearby headquarters of Siemens and BMW, which are located here.
 And don't forget the Oktoberfest that attracts millions of people from all around the world each year!